MrRose765/GitLab-Bot-identification/README.md

 source venv/bin/activate
 ```

-This project is divided into two parts:
+The dependencies of this project are divided into two parts:
-1. **gitbot_utils**: This package contains the utils modules to fetch events from GitHub or GitLab,
+1. **gitbot_utils**: This package contains utility modules to fetch events from GitHub or GitLab,
-compute the activity mapping predict if a user is a bot or not.
+compute activity mappings, and predict whether a user is a bot or not.
 2. Notebooks: Mainly contains analysis and experiments.

+You can only install the dependencies `gitbot_utils` if you are not interested in the notebooks.
+Be aware that installing only notebook dependencies will not be enough to run some of the notebooks.

 ### Install gitbot_utils
 ```bash
 pip install src/
 ```

-### Install dependencies
+### Install dependencies for notebooks
 ```bash
 cd src/notebooks
 pip install -r requirements.txt
 ```

-This requirements file contains the dependencies used only in the notebooks.
+*Note*: The `requirements.txt` file contains the dependencies used only in the notebooks.
 (Maily for plotting)

 ## Terminology